 In the next paragraphs we will be describing the Variation Margin implementation approach based on Misys recommendations and Best Practices which is without generating VM tickets.
 In the ‘Variation Margin for Futures’ Selector the column ‘Margin Call’ will be set to ‘Yes without Ticket’.

 You can find more details about our recommendation’s reasons in the Appendix1.
-It is always possible to discuss any set-up point and adapt it to Mediolanum.
+It is always possible to discuss any set-up point and adapt it to Mediolanum.s

 Accounts Structure